Travel & Touring | WA Destinations

 Set amongst picturesque jarrah and marri forests, the town of Dwellingup is filled with hiking, mountain biking and river trails perfect for those looking to get a little closer to nature.

 Dwellingup’s trails vary in difficulty.
 The 8km Marrinup Loop Mountain Bike Trail (and its 4km-long shortcut option) is popular for beginners and kids, and keen bushwalkers will enjoy the 18km King Jarrah Walk Trail, which traces the Murray River and weaves through lush jarrah forest.
+For an adrenalin rush, try out the zipline and high ropes course at Treetops Adventures.

 If you’re planning to spend the night, there are more than 150 camp sites within the massive Lane Poole Reserve.
 Popular spots include Baden Powell, Stringers, Nanga Mill and Tony’s Bend – all must be pre-booked online.